 Partnerships for the goals

-The analysis of scientific publications published by UL researchers during the period from 2019 to 2023 shows that most publications address topics related to SDG 3 (Good health and well-being).
-The five most frequently addressed SDGs in the UL scientific publications also include those addressing specific challenges under SDGs 7 (Affordable and clean energy), 4 (Quality education), 15 (Life on land), and 16 (Peace, justice and strong institutions).
+The analysis of scientific publications published by UL researchers during the period from 2020 to 2024 shows that most publications address topics related to SDG 3 (Good health and well-being).
+The five most frequently addressed SDGs in the UL scientific publications also include those addressing specific challenges under SDGs 9 (Industry, innovation and infrastructure), 7 (Affordable and clean energy), 4 (Quality education), and 12 (Responsible consumption and production).

-* The analysis was conducted using Dimensions, an advanced bibliometric tool that enables the mapping of scientific publications (e.g. articles in scientific journals, reviews, conference papers, chapters in proceedings) by SDGs (Dimensions, 2024).
+* The analysis was conducted using the Scopus database that enables the mapping of scientific publications (e.g. articles in scientific journals, reviews, conference papers, chapters in proceedings) by SDGs (Scopus, 2026).

 -